saramcel/Group5_Final_Project/README.md

 #### Main Branch
 - [ ] All code in the main branch is production ready The main branch should include:
-- [✓] All code necessary to perform exploratory analysis
+- [x] All code necessary to perform exploratory analysis
-- [ ] Some code necessary to complete the machine learning portion of the project
+- [x] Some code necessary to complete the machine learning portion of the project

 - [x] Includes a README.md
 README.md must include: